0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 During this age, irreversible time developed into its generalized form—the inevitable unfolding of events for themselves, crushing any individual in its path.
 This was the emergence of the temporality of **Chronological time**: a progression of time marked by the unfolding events of the commodity, a time controlled by the market imperatives of the commodity.
 This is a time of clocks that is measurable, ordered, countable, and structured.
-The bourgeoisie, as rulers of the economy and specialists in the ownership of commodities, untethered history from the administration of the state and privileged the management of the economy.Increasing literacy and the historical power unleashed by the proliferation of the printing press democratized and diminished the hegemony of irreversible time.
+The bourgeoisie, as rulers of the economy and specialists in the ownership of commodities, untethered history from the administration of the state and privileged the management of the economy.
+Increasing literacy and the historical power unleashed by the proliferation of the printing press democratized and diminished the hegemony of irreversible time.
 Individuals participated in the production and consumption of commodities, which was formerly limited to the nobility.[^debord1]
 It was during the later part of this age that capitalism developed across the globe, universalizing chronological time as a singular history that progresses the same everywhere at once.
 This is a time belonging to the globalized marketplace.